drozd324/GPU_Delaunay_Triangulation/thesis.typ

 				  see that when run with different point distributions the algorithm takes essentially the same amount of time to complete.
-The nature of the algorithm is to pick a point each iteration and perform the same operations around it so it is not surprising that different point distributions dont affect the runtime.
+The nature of the algorithm is to pick a point each iteration and perform the same operations around it so it is not surprising that different point distributions don't affect the runtime.
-				  The slight increase in change of runtime noticed between $10$ and $10^2$ is due to the increased memory demands of the executable and is reflected by the increased time accesing memory from other cache locations.
+				  The slight increase in change of runtime noticed between $10$ and $10^2$ is due to the increased memory demands of the executable and is reflected by the increased time accessing memory from other cache locations.
 		],
 	) <s_nptsVsTime_plt>